PEstes/raspbmc-touch/README.md

 ---------------------------------------------------------------------------------------------------

-Thanks to branjte (https://github.com/brantje/xbian-touch) and  markamc (http://markamc.traki-iski.co.uk/) as 99% of the work in this script is from them, i just changed a few lines for raspbmc compability.
+Thanks to branjte (https://github.com/brantje/xbian-touch) and  markamc (http://markamc.traki-iski.co.uk/) as 99% of the work in this script is from them, i just changed a few lines for raspbmc compability and some minor other stuff ;) .